-Available from May through November 2020
+Available from late May through early September

 Keep scrolling for our ideal Yosemite itinerary.
 We know the key to a successful road trip is planning all the details which is why we’ve taken care of that part for you!
 Our Yosemite itinerary includes activity suggestions and fun insider tips to enjoy the park, even without a Day Pass!

 Available from May 27 – September 4, 2022

 - Lodging in a Lodge King or Hillside Villa

 - Delicious dinner for each person in your party on two to three evenings of your stay

 - Hearty mountain breakfast for each person in your party every morning of your stay

 - Trail Lunches for each person in your party on two to three days of your stay